Hepatitis B | Pokenga ate

 • urine, poos or vomit, unless these contain blood.

-Symptoms can appear anywhere from 6 weeks to 6 months after becoming infected, often after 2–3 months.
-Some people do not have any symptoms, but others can have symptoms such as:
+Symptoms can appear anywhere from 6 weeks to 6 months after becoming infected, often after 2 to 3 months.
+Some people don't have any symptoms, but others can have symptoms including:

 • feeling sick or vomiting